Pak govt to push for Nawaz Sharif's deportation from UK | Law-Order

 Pak govt to push for Nawaz Sharif's deportation from UK

-Pakistan Prime Minister Imran Khan has asked relevant authorities to take steps to bring back PML-N supremo Nawaz Sharif from London, where he has been staying since November 2019 on medical grounds, and to ensure that the former premier faces the corruption cases pending against him in various Pakistani courts, according to a media report.
+Pakistan Prime Minister Imran Khan has asked relevant authorities to take steps to bring back PML-N supremo Nawaz Sharif from London and to ensure that he faces the corruption cases pending against him in the courts, according to a media report on Wednesday.
 The decision was taken at a Cabinet meeting on Tuesday, the Dawn News reported, quoting a Cabinet member whose identity was not revealed.

 Besides a normal application, a formal request for his extradition would also be made.
 “Although we have no extradition treaty with the United Kingdom, wanted people can be repatriated under special arrangements as we had also handed over some people to the UK,” the member said.
-The Islamabad High Court on Wednesday said that it needs to be determined if Sharif was evading court proceedings on purpose.
+On Wednesday, the Islamabad High Court (IHC) said that it needs to be determined if 70-year-old Sharif was evading court proceedings on purpose.

+Sharif's exit from Pakistan is a "mockery of the system", said a two-member IHC bench, comprising Justice Mohsin Akhtar Kayani and Justice Aamer Farooq.
+The federal government told the court that the non-bailable arrest warrants issued for Sharif earlier this month were not received at his residence in London.

 ALSO READ